booz-allen-hamilton/CMock/docs/CMock_Summary.md

 C++ Support
 ---------
-C++ unit test/mocking frameworks often use a completely different approach (vs. CMock) that relies on overloading virtual class members and does not support directly mocking static class member methods or free functions (i.e., functions in plain C).
-One workaround is to wrap the non-virtual functions in an object that exposes them as virtual methods and modify your code to inject mocks at run-time … but there is another way!
+C++ unit test/mocking frameworks often use a completely different approach (vs.
+CMock) that relies on overloading virtual class members and does not support directly mocking static class member methods or free functions (i.e., functions in plain C).
+One workaround is to wrap the non-virtual functions in an object that exposes them as virtual methods and modify your code to inject mocks at run-time... but there is another way!

 Simply use CMock to mock the static member methods and a C++ mocking framework to handle the virtual methods.
 (Yes, you can mix mocks from CMock and a C++ mocking framework together in the same test!)

 Keep in mind that since C++ mocking frameworks often link the real object to the unit test too, we need to resolve multiple definition errors with something like the following in the source of the real implementation for any functions that CMock mocks:

     #if defined(TEST)
         __attribute__((weak))
     #endif

 To address potential issues with re-using the same function name in different namespaces/classes, the generated function names include the namespace(s) and class.
 For example:

     namespace MyNamespace {
         class MyClass {